-Meetings of the Committee will be quorate if there are present at least two members of the Committee.
+Meetings of the Committee will be quorate if there are present at least two Members of the Committee.

 The Secretary of the Committee shall draft the agenda for each meeting and provide this to the Chairman of the Committee for approval in advance of the meeting.
-The Secretary of the Committee shall collate the papers and issue to all attendees at least five days prior to the meeting.
+The Secretary of the Committee shall collate the papers and issue them to all attendees at least seven days prior to the meeting.
 Meetings may be held in person or by telephone.

 The Committee shall carry out the following duties for the Society and its subsidiaries: